 Live like Lords and Ladies in this majestic manor house.
 There are three living spaces here all are sublime, some ridiculously large and some cosy and quiet.
 Once through the heavy front door, turn right for the drawing room, a log-lit fount of family fun.
 This is the stage for charades or late-night whist that’ll knock out the kids for hours.

-If movies are on the menu, there’s a media room equipped with Sky TV and DVDs.
+If movies are on the menu, there’s a media room equipped with a TV and DVD player.
 Plump up the cushions and pass the popcorn.
 Toys and books also abound, so Nintendos can be no-goes.

 Relax in the morning room, whilst the kids get lost in the labyrinth and have fun trying to find the games room.There’s pool and table football there on tap, and younger kids will find books and Brio in the playroom.